oKelvinCosta/oKelvinCosta/README.md

 ### Kelvin Costa

-- 👋 Hi, 👀 I’m interested in *Games, Technology, Art and Design*
+- 👋 Hi,
+- I am a frontend developer with 3 years of experience, specializing in creating responsive and functional interfaces.
+With experience as a *2D game artist* and *graphic designer*, I combine creativity and technical skills to deliver visually appealing and robust solutions, seamlessly integrating design and programming at every stage of development.

+- **Skills:** `HTML`, `CSS`, `JavaScript`, `Vue.js`, `Quasar`, `Sass`, `Gulp`, `SCORM`, `GDevelop`, `UI/Figma/Illustrator/Photoshop`, `3D`, `Concept Art/Illustration`

+- You can see more of my experience in my [Linkedin](https://www.linkedin.com/in/okelvincosta/)

 - [Design Portfolio](https://www.artstation.com/kelvincosta/)
 - [Art Portfolio](https://www.behance.net/okelvincosta/)
-- You can see more of my experience in my [Linkedin](https://www.linkedin.com/in/okelvincosta/)

 -  ➡️ Contact me: *okelvincosta@gmail.com*

+---

 ### Recent Work